ivanrichmond/todo/README.md

 `label`: the label for the Select

-`filter`: OPTIONAL Provide a filtering function for the `onChange` event
+`filter`: OPTIONAL function for `onChange` event, useful for whatever purpose the parent has for selection.

 `options`: an array of items to select.